 Medicare and Medicaid are requiring payers and providers to have objective documentation of improvement.
 Payers want proof to give support, you need to show that new services can reduce costs and improve outcomes before giving reimbursement.

-Now while measurement-based care can help your organization become incre3dibly successful, when not implemented correctly you can hit roadblocks.
+Now while measurement based care can help your organization become incredibly successful, when not implemented correctly you can hit roadblocks.

 One of the biggest obstacles clinics often face with doing assessments on paper is the costs and time that go into managing and manually analyzing data trends.

 Finding the right digital questionnaire can that can embed in electronic health records (EHR) while still keeping data secure is crucial.
 This can completely streamline the scoring, charting, and tracking processes.